Membership has its benefits! If you belong to a member company, create your account below.

 Does not appear to be a valid email address.
 Please use the format email@example.com.

 America’s privately owned freight railroads operate almost exclusively on infrastructure that they own, build, maintain and pay for themselves which sets them apart from their competitors — trucks, barges and airlines.
 In fact, since 1980, privately-owned freight railroads have invested more than $630 billion back into the nation’s freight rail network, improving the safety, efficiency and productivity of the industry while making the nation and its businesses more competitive globally.
 Conversely, America’s highway infrastructure relies on federal and state gas taxes as well as significant funding from the general Treasury.
 For example, the federal

 Highway Trust Fund (HTF) has already required $70 billion in transfers in recent years from the Treasury's General Fund and will syphon over $70 billion more by 2020 under the funding mechanisms of the FAST Act.
 This trend seriously erodes the user pay principle underlying the Highway Trust Fund and further dilutes the contribution that the trucking industry — a major railroad competitor — pays for its infrastructure.

 With approximately 210,000 grade crossings in the United States, railroads work every day with federal, state and local officials and the public to improve grade crossing safety and promote safe driver and pedestrian behavior.
-To help improve grade crossing safety, railroads also work with
+Railroads also work with

 Operation Lifesaver (OLI), a nationwide non-profit organization, to educate motorists and pedestrians on the importance of safe behavior around railroad tracks.
-Together, the AAR and OLI recently launched the nationwide
+Together, the AAR and OLI launched the nationwide

 See Tracks?
 Think Train! public service campaign.